 The British capital is a massive, spread out city that requires a lot of time to be properly explored.
-If you only have 2 days in London and it is your first time there, you will be glad to know that you can see some of its main sights (definitely not all of them).
-However, you won’t really be able to get off the beaten path – leave that for another visit, when you have more time in the city.
+If it is your first time there, and you only have 2 days in London, you will be glad to know that you can see some of its main sights (definitely not all of them).
+However, you won’t really be able to get off the beaten path – leave that for another visit.

 Don’t worry if you don’t know how to plan your time in London.
-I have lived there for 8 years (yep, that much), and London is probably the city I know best after my hometown.
-During my time there, family and friends would visit me and I always took them around town, trying to squeeze in as much as possible in a short time.
-This is to say that I have a lot of experience in crafting itineraries to see London in a short amount of time.
+I have lived there for 8 years (yep, that much), and London is probably the city I know best after my hometown and Rome.
+My family and friends would visit me and I always gave them a tour of the city, trying to squeeze in as much as possible in a short time.

-In this post, I provide a carefully crafted itinerary to make the most of London in 2 days – so it is perfect if you are spending a weekend in the city, or if you want to include it in a longer UK or even Europe trip.
-I will also be sharing some practical information that will help you plan your trip.
+Continue reading for a well crafted London itinerary which is perfect if you are spending a weekend in London, or if you want to include it in a longer UK or even Europe trip.
+I will also be sharing some practical tips to help you planning.

 How To Use This London In 2 Days Itinerary

-Before I get into the details of this itinerary for 2 days in London, let me underline that 2 days are really not enough to see all that the city has to offer.
-If you want to save some time at tourist attractions, you need to get skip the line, timed entrance tickets to the attractions you want to visit.
+Before I get into the details of this itinerary, let me stress that 2 days are really not enough to see all that London has to offer.
+To maximize your time, you need to get skip the line, timed entrance tickets to all the attractions you want to visit.

 London is one of the most visited cities in the world and it can get crowded with tourists.
-Though some attractions are free to visit (quite welcome news in a city that is so expensive) and don’t require pre-bookings, others, such as the Tower of London, London Eye or The Shard must be booked in advance.
-If you forget to do so, you may find yourself stuck in a line at the ticket counter – not the best way to spend your time when you are trying to see London in 2 days, really!
+Though some attractions are free to visit (quite welcome news in a city that is so expensive) and don’t require pre-bookings, others must be booked in advance.
+I will tell you whenever advanced bookings are necessary.

-Here are some extra tips to help you make the most of your 2 days in London:
+Here are some extra tips to help you make the most of your time in the city:

 - Leave as early as possible in the morning.

-- Check out the opening times of museums – if they are open late, leave them for the end of the day.
+- Double check the opening times of museums – if they are open late, leave them for the end of the day.